rulomewsik/PhotoGallery/README.md

 - Login and usage of biometrics.
 - Main page with random carousel photos.
 - Page with a list view with reordering features and swipe gestures
-- A basic profile page with dummy data and usage of camera.
+- A basic profile page with dummy data and usage of the camera.

 ## Xamarin.Forms (5.0.0.2337)
     - Xamarin.Essentials (1.7.1)